[Oracle DataBase Server 12.1 Installation on Oracle Linux 6.7]: Configuring Display Manager

 XMing

-If you install Oracle from Linux machine
+If installing from a Linux machine

 $ sudo apt-get install -y gdm